phpfontana/tensorflow-apple-silicon/README.md

 ## Setting up Miniconda3
 **Step1.** Download and install `Miniconda3` from https://docs.conda.io/en/latest/miniconda.html.
 Make sure to select `Miniconda3 macOS Apple M1 64-bit pkg` or `Miniconda3 macOS Apple M1 64-bit bash`.
 Execute and follow instalation prompts.

-**Step2.** Restart Terminal

-**Step3.** Open terminal and install `xcode-select` by using the following command.
-It is also possible to install Xcode from the App Store
+**Step2.** Open terminal and install `xcode-select` by using the following command.
+It is also possible to install Xcode from the App Store.
 ```
 xcode-select --install
 ```

 ## Setting up TensorFlow environment

-**Step1.** Open terminal and run the following command to create a directory to setup a TensorFlow environment
+**Step1.** Open terminal and run the following command to create a directory to setup a TensorFlow environment.
 ```
-mkdir tensorflow-apple-silicon
+mkdir tf
-cd tensorflow-apple-silicon
+cd tf
 ```

-**Step2.** Download and save `tensorflow-metal.yml` to `tensorflow-apple-silicon` directory and execute the following command on the terminal to create an environment with Tensorflow Metal build and dependencies installed.
-Make sure to `cd` into the `tensorflow-apple-silicon` directory before running the command.
+**Step2.** Download and save `tensorflow-metal.yml` to `tf` directory and execute the following command on the terminal to create an environment with Tensorflow Metal build and dependencies installed.
+Make sure to `cd` into the `tf` directory before running the command.
 ```
-conda env create -f tensorflow-metal.yml -n tf-metal
+conda env create -f tensorflow-metal.yml -n tf
 ```

 **Step3.** Activate Conda environment.
 ```
-conda activate tf-metal
+conda activate tf
 ```

 **Step4.** Register Conda environment to python kernel.
 Make sure the environment is activated while executing the command.
 ```
-python -m ipykernel install --user --name=tf-metal --display-name "Python 3.9 (tf-metal)"
+python -m ipykernel install --user --name=tf --display-name "Python 3.9 (tf)"
 ```

 **Step5.** Start Jupyter Notebook by running the following command on the terminal.